Inviting people onto Mastodon and the Fediverse

 Who sets the rules on the Fediverse?
 How do I find out what the rules are on my server?

 Most servers will have rules against bigotry, abuse, threats etc, but it is totally up to a server’s owner to decide.
-That’s why it’s important to check a server’s rules before you sign up or transfer an account.
-They are not all the same and it’s best to know the kind of place you are joining.
+That’s why it’s important to check a server’s rules before you sign up or transfer an account, as they are not all the same and it’s best to know the kind of place you are joining.

 ↩ Back to the front page